jonaac/XML-Queries-BigData/README.md

 For a country's name, report the country's name, not its country code.
 For attribute percentage, report the percentage of the population of that country which is buddhist.
-Within root <buddhist>, present the <country> list in document order.
+Within root '<buddhist>', present the '<country>' list in document order.

 ## B-straddle